 Division Fact Practice for Fun and Creative Minds

 “Why did the student wear glasses in math class?”
 To improve di-vision!
 Ba Dum Tss!
-Unfortunately most kids do not find division a laughing matter.
+Unfortunately most kids do not find division facts practice a laughing matter.
 In fact many struggle to understand the concept and hold onto basic fast answers.
 Instant recall and mastering division facts for fluency are needed for all sorts of higher math problems including long division, real-world problems, fraction work, solving algebraic equations, and order of operations (to just name a few)

 But, your students are probably getting tired of practicing facts with flashcards, right?
 It can be redundant and ever so unexciting.
 Memorizing division quotients can be challenging for many kids.
 Therefore, If you can find just 10 minutes in the school day to incorporate fun, hands-on division activities, your students will thank you!